dosipod/SrWiki/(temporary)-WLEDSR-improvements-and-bugfixes-from-0.13.2-to-0.13.3.md

 * Fixed flickering
 * Fixed boot issues on new installs
 * Added support for LPD6803
-* experimental: optional watchdog feature, to reset a "hung" device.
+* experimental: optional watchdog feature, to auto-reset a "hung" device.
 Compile with `-D WLED_WATCHDOG_TIMEOUT=30` to activate